Giordano Bruno: Cosmological claims

-The universe is then one, infinite, immobile....
+The universe is then one, infinite, immobile...
 It is not capable of comprehension and therefore is endless and limitless, and to that extent infinite and indeterminable, and consequently immobile.

 Bruno's cosmology distinguishes between "suns" which produce their own light and heat, and have other bodies moving around them; and "earths" which move around suns and receive light and heat from them.
 Bruno suggested that some, if not all, of the objects classically known as fixed stars are in fact suns.
-According to astrophysicist Steven Soter, he was the first person to grasp that "stars are other suns with their own planets."
+According to astrophysicist Steven Soter, he was the first person to grasp that "stars are other suns with their own planets".

 Bruno wrote that other worlds "have no less virtue nor a nature different from that of our Earth" and, like Earth, "contain animals and inhabitants".

-During the late 16th century, and throughout the 17th century, Bruno's ideas were held up for ridicule, debate, or inspiration.
+During the late 16th century and throughout the 17th century, Bruno's ideas were held up for ridicule, debate, or inspiration.
 Margaret Cavendish, for example, wrote an entire series of poems against "atoms" and "infinite worlds" in Poems and Fancies in 1664.
 Bruno's true, if partial, vindication would have to wait for the implications and impact of Newtonian cosmology.

 Bruno's overall contribution to the birth of modern science is still controversial.
-Some scholars follow Frances Yates in stressing the importance of Bruno's ideas about the universe being infinite and lacking geocentric structure as a crucial crossing point between the old and the new.
+Some scholars follow Frances Yates in stressing the importance of Bruno's ideas about the universe being infinite and lacking a geocentric structure as a crucial crossing point between the old and the new.
 Others see in Bruno's idea of multiple worlds instantiating the infinite possibilities of a pristine, indivisible One, a forerunner of Everett's many-worlds interpretation of quantum mechanics.

 While many academics note Bruno's theological position as pantheism, several have described it as pandeism, and some also as panentheism.
-Physicist and philosopher Max Bernhard Weinstein in his Welt- und Lebensanschauungen, Hervorgegangen aus Religion, Philosophie und Naturerkenntnis ("World and Life Views, Emerging From Religion, Philosophy and Nature"), wrote that the theological model of pandeism was strongly expressed in the teachings of Bruno, especially with respect to the vision of a deity for which "the concept of God is not separated from that of the universe."
-However, Otto Kern takes exception to what he considers Weinstein's overbroad assertions that Bruno, as well as other historical philosophers such as John Scotus Eriugena, Anselm of Canterbury, Nicholas of Cusa, Mendelssohn, and Lessing, were pandeists or leaned towards pandeism.
+Physicist and philosopher Max Bernhard Weinstein in his Welt- und Lebensanschauungen, Hervorgegangen aus Religion, Philosophie und Naturerkenntnis ("World and Life Views, Emerging From Religion, Philosophy and Nature"), wrote that the theological model of pandeism was strongly expressed in the teachings of Bruno, especially with respect to the vision of a deity for which "the concept of God is not separated from that of the universe".
+However, Otto Kern takes exception to what he considers Weinstein's overbroad assertions that Bruno, as well as other historical philosophers such as John Scotus Eriugena, Nicholas of Cusa, Mendelssohn, and Lessing, were pandeists or leaned towards pandeism.
 Discover editor Corey S. Powell also described Bruno's cosmology as pandeistic, writing that it was "a tool for advancing an animist or Pandeist theology", and this assessment of Bruno as a pandeist was agreed with by science writer Michael Newton Keas, and The Daily Beast writer David Sessions.